valentjn/uni-stuttgart-beamer-template/README.md

-This is an unofficial L<sup>A</sup>T<sub>E</sub>X template for Beamer presentations by and for members of the University of Stuttgart, Germany, following the new Corporate Design the university has given itself in 2016.
+This is an unofficial L<sup>A</sup>T<sub>E</sub>X template for Beamer presentations by and for members of the University of Stuttgart, Germany, following the new corporate design the university has given itself in 2016.

 The template is private work by members of the University of Stuttgart.